Yashingle24/Data-Analytics-Portfolio/Cyclistic-Case-Study/REPORTS/README.md

 This folder contains the final *report and presentation* for Cyclistic.

 ## 📜 *Files*
-- Cyclistic_m_report.pdf → Detailed findings and recommendations.
+- Cyclistic Final Report.pdf → Detailed findings and recommendations.

 ## 📌 *Contents*
 - *Business Problem:* Converting casual riders to members.